stevenchendan/developer-coding-test/INSTRUCTIONS.md

 * Feel free to use frameworks and libraries, but keep in mind that we are looking for something that demonstrates that you can write good code, not just wire up a framework.
 * We like tests.

 Beyond meeting the requirements above, it’s up to you where you want to focus.
 We’re happy for you to focus on whatever areas you feel best showcase your skills.
 Ideas might include working on a responsive UI, adding some interaction, or implementing developer tooling like Webpack, Docker, etc.

 ## Submitting your solution

-We recommend cloning this repository and creating a new branch in Git, and committing your changes on that branch.
-When you have finished, push your changes, and open a pull request.
+Fork this repository, create a new branch in Git, and commit your changes on that branch.
+When you have finished, push your changes, and open a Pull Request against this repository.

-The repository is private so your work will not be visible on your public profile.

 We’re looking forward to your innovative solutions!